Life Lines

 • Rest ( Do not make the child "walk it off")

-• Ice (wrap ice in towel or use instant ice pack for a good 10-20 minutes
+• Ice (wrap ice in a towel or use an instant ice pack for a good 10-20 minutes

-• Compress( Use Crep bandage, compress but not to tight as swelling may return, apply ice for another 10 minutes
+• Compress( Use Crep bandage, compress but not too tight as swelling may return, apply ice for another 10 minutes

 • Elevate (position the leg raised to keep swelling down.